How can therapy help me and does it actually work?

 What does a typical session look like?

-Clients start therapy with a comprehensive clinical assessment (CCA) during which the client and I review all necessary forms, permissions, pre-assessments (short questionnaires), and billing information.
-They share their strengths as well as concerns they feel I should know to best serve them.
+Clients start therapy with a comprehensive clinical assessment (CCA) during which the client and therapist review all necessary forms, permissions, pre-assessments (short questionnaires), and billing information.
+They share their strengths as well as concerns they feel their therapist should know to best serve them.
 This lasts 1.5 hours.
-Each follow up session thereafter is 50 - 60 minutes for individuals and/or couples.
-During these sessions, clients will share information they feel is relevant to goals they co-create with me.
-I may assign "homework" such as a mindfulness exercise or a communication skill to practice between sessions.
+Each follow up session thereafter is 50 - 60 minutes for individuals, families, and/or couples.
+During these sessions, clients will share information they feel is relevant to goals they co-create with their therapist.

 How long will a client be in therapy?